firefoxzx/ProjectOrganizer/README.md

 A simple and efficient desktop app for managing personal projects, tracking tasks, time, and budget.

-(Replace this with an actual screenshot of your app.)

 # 🚀 Features
 ✅ Task Management – Create, organize, and track tasks easily.
 ✅ Time Tracking – Log time spent on each project.